garaujodev/garaujodev.github.io/_posts/en/2023-08-04-elixir-tricks-delegating-a-function-to-another-module-using-defdelegate.md

 def categories, do: Category.categories
 ```

 The only responsibility of this function is to call the `categories` function from the `Category` module.
 Generally, programmers do that to "hide" unnecessary context in the code.
-If we are talking about `Products`, is explicitly what a `Category` is, so isn't necessary to explicit show that we are taking it from the `Category` module.
+If we are talking about `Product`, is explicitly what a `Category` is, so isn't necessary to explicit show that we are taking it from the `Category` module.

 Elixir provides us a macro to hide this context, where you can delegate functions to another module: `defdelegate`.
 It comes from the `Kernel` module, so isn't necessary to import it.
 It's a powerful and convenient tool in Elixir that helps us streamline our code and promote code reusability.